aflusche/paginator/README.md

 #### navigation on the reMarkable
 - Short press = next page
-- Long press = previous page
+- Long press (750 ms to 1500 ms) = previous page
-- Longer press = flip back 4 pages, then close current doc (used to changed to the next song)
+- Longer press (> 2.5 seconds) = flip back 4 pages, then close current doc (used to changed to the next song)

 #### status LEDs
 - orange LED at front displays when power on / off.
 Also flashes 1, 2, or 3 times to confirm press version.